All the Lovely Losers

-All The Lovely Losers is a music album by Jason Gray released March 6, 2007.
-It is his fifth solo record and his first major label national release with Centricity Music.
+All the Lovely Losers is a music album by Jason Gray released March 6, 2007.
+It is his fifth solo record and his first major-label national release, with Centricity Music.
 It was produced by Matt Patrick and Nate Sabin.

 Eight tracks of the 12-track album All the Lovely Losers are taken from Jason's 2005 independently released album The Better Part of Me with altered track-listing.
-The other four tracks, namely "Sing Through Me", "You Are Mercy", "Into the Mystery" and "Someday (The Butterfly)" are new tracks not found in the earlier album.
+The four other tracks – "Sing Through Me", "You Are Mercy", "Into the Mystery" and "Someday (The Butterfly)" – are new tracks not found in the earlier album.

-The album The Better Part of Me had been released by the singer-songwriter independently prior to signing to the record label Centricity Music.
-The album was credited to Jason Gay prior to Jason Gay changing his artistic name to Jason Gray in 2006 with signing with Centricity.
+The album The Better Part of Me was released independently and credited to Jason Gay before he changed his artistic name to Jason Gray in 2006 and signed with the record label Centricity Music.